Azure-Samples/openai-end-to-end-baseline/README.md

 1. Click **Save** on the whole flow.

-### 3. Test the prompt flow from Azure AI Studio
+### 3. Test the prompt flow from the Azure AI Foundry portal

-Here you'll test your flow by invoking it directly from the Azure AI Studio.
+Here you'll test your flow by invoking it directly from the Azure AI Foundry portal.
 The flow still requires you to bring compute to execute it from.
 The compute you'll use when in the portal is the default *Serverless* offering, which is only used for portal-based prompt flow experiences.
 The interactions against Azure OpenAI are performed by your identity; the bicep template has already granted your user data plane access.
 The Serverless compute is run from the managed virtual network and is beholden to the egress network rules defined.

 1. Click **Start compute session**.